 Matcha Buyer Beware

-If you’ve shopped around for matcha lately, you know there’s a good deal of hype out there over matcha’s many health benefits.
-We say “hype” because much of it is being cranked out by some ambitious newcomers a little too eager to cash in on matcha’s ancient reputation and new found popularity.
+If you’ve shopped around for matcha lately, you know there’s a good deal of hype out there over matcha’s health benefits.
+We say “hype” because much of it is being touted by marketers eager to cash in on matcha’s ancient reputation and new found popularity.